jlcarr/particle-simulator/README.md

 - ![\vec{v}_i](https://render.githubusercontent.com/render/math?math=%5Cvec%7Bv%7D_i) is the velocity vector of particle i
 - ![m_i](https://render.githubusercontent.com/render/math?math=m_i) is the mass of particle i

 **Note**: Improper handling of collisions can easily lead to numerical instabilties: leaks in momentum violate converation of momentum, which propagates across the system by entropy, leading to further leakages causing an exponential  explosion of the whole simulation.
+**Note**: In order to be a proper collision the relative position and relative velocity between two particles must have a negative-valued dot product: they must be in opposite directions, i.e. the must be approaching eachother.
+Violations to this can be caused by clipping from relatively large time deltas.

 ### Position (Clip) Space Topology
 https://en.wikipedia.org/wiki/Surface_(topology)